Motion made, and Question proposed,

 Clearly, however, when we contract out a job like this, candidates are found and interviewed, and the best person is appointed.
 I hope that one day it might not be the usual suspects, as the right hon.
 Gentleman might have it, but for today, I believe that the Commission has appointed the right person.

 The hon.
 Gentleman again falls into the trap of saying that the best person is appointed.
-If we set the criteria as to what we are trying to achieve, we predicate the outcome.
+If we determine the criteria as to what we are trying to achieve, we determine the outcome.
 That is what happens when we appoint headhunters and put in certain specifications such as a legal background, an accountancy background or experience in HR management.
-We predicate the outcome against all the groups that I described who are being excluded.
+The outcome is prejudiced against all the groups that I described who are being excluded.

 I understand what the right hon.
 Gentleman is saying.
 However, the criteria that had to be set were for independent commissioners to sit on the Commission to advise, from different experience, on dealing with the management of what is effectively a small town, with all the HR and technical requirements.
 Of course there have to be criteria.
 One would not appoint a bricklayer, a plumber or a sparky without specifying that they could lay bricks or put the electricity blocks in place correctly and safely, and the same applies to the appointment of the non-executive posts on the Commission.